DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 - Brian updated the main menu concept to have a book that opens and flips pages
 - He also changed the main menu fonts

+##### Tome Creation & Tome Upgrades
+- After the first dialogue interaction in the starting room, the player is greeted by the tome creation screen
+	- The tome creation screen is very ugly right now, but it is mostly functional
+	- The tome creation screen was created in accordance with the GDD, so you should be able to read that to clearly understand what is going on.
+	- Each question type is func

 ##### Spells
 - Spells can now be set to follow specific points (sockets) on the player, rather than just the player mesh.
 	- For example, the fireball spell now follows the player's hand.